 In addition to the regular public participation process, GVMC also sent a mailing to residents flagged during our EJ analysis.
 Since most of the MTP projects were included in the 2023-2026 TIP programming document, the majority of mailings had already been submitted to local residents informing them of a possible future project.
-However, there were 27 projects identified in environmental justice areas where mailing notifications were still required because they had since been amended into the TIP or are an MTP project.
-Staff was able to perform an analysis to extract address information for the parcels that physically intersected the EJ areas adjacent to these 27 projects.
+However, there were 19 projects for which mailing notifications were still required because they had since been amended into the TIP or are an MTP project.
+Staff was able to perform an analysis to extract address information for the parcels that physically intersected these 19 projects.
 Geographic Information Software (GIS) was used to do this in coordination with land parcel data sets provided from Kent and Ottawa counties.
-A postcard was mailed to these flagged parcels on ??, explaining that there was a proposed improvement and advertising the April 10, 2024, open houses and April 11, 2024, virtual public meeting.
+A postcard was mailed to these flagged parcels on March 25, 2024, explaining that there was a proposed improvement and advertising the April 10, 2024, open houses and April 11, 2024, virtual public meeting.
 It also provided information about how and where to access more information.
-In summary, 327 EJ postcards were mailed for the purpose of informing those in historically underserved communities.
-Section to be updated in April, 2024.
+In summary, 1,109 postcards were mailed for the purpose of informing those in historically underserved communities.